 Faculty with topics of interest should contact Zach Sweger, College of Medicine science writer, at email@example.com.

 See all Penn State stories on The Conversation

 Google Scholar provides a simple way to enhance visibility.
 Its Profiles feature functions as a landing page for publications, but that functionality only works if the profile is set to “public.”
 Double-check profile visibility by logging in and, at the top of the main page, confirming that it reads “My profile is public” beneath the affiliation information.

 If that does not appear, click the “Edit” button at the top of the profile, select “My profile is public,” and then click “Save.”

 ResearchGate is a social networking site designed specifically for scientists and researchers to share papers, ask and answer questions, and find collaborators.
 It has many of the features that are typical among social networking sites, such as user profiles, messages that can be public or private, and methods for finding other users with similar interests.
 Users can follow research interests, as well as individual users.

 ResearchGate also has a blog that allows users to write reviews on peer-reviewed articles, post a research question, or share information in private chat rooms.

 LinkedIn is a professional networking tool that currently has more than 20 million members in 200 countries.
-Consider updating your profile to emphasize specialized skills and career trajectory.
+Investigators should consider updating their profiles to emphasize specialized skills and career trajectory.